learnergeek/TechnicalCollaboration/JSTopics.md

 https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions
 http://www.w3schools.com/css/css3_transitions.asp

-7.jquery debounce and throttle
+jquery debounce and throttle
 ----------------------------------
 Both throttling and debouncing will rate-limit execution of a function

 Ref:
 http://benalman.com/projects/jquery-throttle-debounce-plugin/

-8.cross domain requests-in-javascript
+cross domain requests-in-javascript
 -------------------------------------
 Ref: https://jvaneyck.wordpress.com/2014/01/07/cross-domain-requests-in-javascript/

-9.promise and callback function.
+promise and callback function.
 -------------------------------
 The calling code can then wait until that promise is fulfilled before executing the next step.
 To do so, the promise has a method named then, which accepts a function that will be invoked when the promise has been fulfilled.